 A desk with a ‘smooth’ surface.
 Still old, roughed up and naturally distressed but looking so much better and ready to be painted.

 The whole painting process again was not a joy.
-I am delighted with the final outcome, but I still struggle with the chalk paint.
-I’ll give you a more in-depth review of my experiences with AS chalk paint tomorrow, because today I want to forget about the troubles and rejoice in the outcome!
+I am delighted with the final outcome, but I struggled a lot with the chalk paint.
+I have written an in-depth review of my experiences with Annie Sloan chalk paint, and go into the details about the troubles I experienced when I did this chalk paint furniture makeover.
+You’ll have to go there to read up about that, because today I want to forget about the troubles and rejoice in the outcome!

 The careful observer will have recognized which of my inspiration desks turned out to be my most important inspiration.